Enalean/ForgeUpgrade/README.markdown

 Dedicated db driver
 ===================

-Instead of writing down your db crendentials in the config.ini file, you can develop your own db driver that will be able to read your application db config file.
+Instead of writing down your db credentials in the config.ini file, you can develop your own db driver that will be able to read your application db config file.